Jeanne de Clisson: Marriage to Olivier IV de Clisson

 Jeanne, a recent widow herself of the Lord of Châteaubriant, controlled areas in Poitou just south of the Breton border from Beauvoir-sur-Mer in the west to Châteaumur in the southeast of Clisson.
-In the marriage contract, there is evidence of Jeanne ensuring that the inheritances of her children from her previous marriage was legally secured.
+In the marriage contract, there is evidence of Jeanne ensuring that the inheritances of her children from her previous marriage were legally secured.
 Combining these assets made Jeanne and Olivier the seigneurial power (senior Lord of an area) in the border region of Brittany.
 Jeanne and Olivier eventually had five children: